A generalized priority-based model for smartphone screen touches: Discussion

-We repeated this fitting procedure for the 84 subjects.
-The population results are displayed on Fig.~\ref{fig:results}a2-c2.
-We found that over the population the priority parameter $a$ is fairly scattered around a median value of $a = 0.61$.
-Only 3 subjects have a priority parameter $a>1$ indicating that for those subjects the average \touch priority is larger than the average \Other priority.
-The large inter-individual differences is also highlighted in Fig.~\ref{fig:results}e which displays a broad distribution of touching rate $\rho$ over the population.
-Note that our model is not restricted to rational power-law exponents.
-Indeed in our framework the power-law exponent is given by $a+1$ where $a$ can take any real positive value.
+Capturing those non-universal exponents is possible in our model since the power-law exponent is given by $a+1$ where $a$ can take any real positive value.
 In contrast, in the work of \cite{Oliveira09a}, the exponent is determined by the length of the list of tasks\footnote{Technically, \cite{Oliveira09a} assume that an event occurs only if the interacting task for both agents A and B have the highest priority compared to all other tasks of length $L_A$ (for agent A) and $L_B$ for agent B. If $L = L_A = L_B$, then the power-law exponent is given by $1+ 1/(L-1)$}.

-In our study, the (mean) power-law exponent is $1.63\pm 0.14$ which is different from frequently found exponent of 1, 1.5 or 2. \\
+The second difference w.r.t the studies of \cite{Barabasi05a,Vazquez06a,Oliveira09a} is that our model has been actually fitted to the whole set of event times (the touch times) such that we did not neglect small inter-event intervals by defining a (somewhat artificial) onset of the power-law distribution \cite{Clauset09a}.
+This is possible in our model since short intervals are captured by the refractory kernel.
+Note that even though refractory kernels have been used in other fields (e.g. in spiking neuron models, the probability of generating a spike just after a first one is also modulated by a refractory kernel \cite{Pillow08b,Gerstner14a,Surace15a}), the particularity here is that the specific form of the refractory kernel is such that its integral can be computed analytically which boosts the computational efficiency.

+Finally, fitting our model to the touching data has been possible because we considered the continuous-time priority model.
+Indeed, the marginal likelihood can be expressed analytically for the continuous-time model (and not for the discrete time model) which makes the maximum-likelihood parameter learning extremely efficient.

+A separate line of research based on biological signals has also encountered scale-invariant relationships referred as $1/f$ pink noise \cite{Gilden95a,Chen97a}.
+However, those studies compute the power-spectrum density and not the inter-event distribution.
+Actually, if we do compute the power-spectrum density for the smartphone touching model, we found that in the limit of large frequencies, the power-spectrum density remains constant and does not decrease as $1/f$.

-\emph{Discussion}.
-In this letter, we proposed a generalised priority-based model which is both flexible and tractable.
-The flexibility comes from the set of basis functions which describe refractory effects at short inter-touch intervals while the tractability stems from the simplified structure of the generative model in continuous-time which enables a fast fitting procedure.
-The flexibility is essential to capture inter-individual differences in touching behavior while the tractability is crucial for fitting large data sets.
-Here, this generalised priority-based model has been applied to smartphone touching data, but could be applied to other event-based data sets which display power-law property for large inter-event intervals such as surface mails, emails or even foraging patterns.
+Here, this generalized priority-based model has been applied to smartphone touching data, but could be applied to other event-based data sets which display power-law property for large inter-event intervals such as surface mails, emails or even foraging patterns. \\